What You Should Know

 - While the website claims that Nutrim meet the guidelines set forth by the FDA to claim an “oat heart health” status, supplements are not regulated by the FDA and that implication should not be made.

-Nutrim is a supplement to use in place of oatmeal for lowering cholesterol.
+Nutrim® is a supplement to use in place of oatmeal for lowering cholesterol.
 Oatmeal has long been proven to provide cholesterol lowering effects do to the fat binding properties of soluble fiber.
-Very similar in consistency to any other powdered fiber supplement, Nutrim is to be mixed with liquids such as water or juice, or sprinkled on top of other foods.
-Since this supplement lowers cholesterol just like oatmeal, one wonders why not just eat oatmeal.
-The company’s claims that Nutrim stops cravings can in part be attributed to the high fiber content.
+Very similar in consistency to any other powdered fiber supplement, Nutrim® is to be mixed with liquids such as water or juice, or sprinkled on top of other foods.
+Since this supplement lowers cholesterol similar to oatmeal.
+The company’s claims that Nutrim® stops cravings can in part be attributed to the high fiber content.

 Though Nutrim® Oat Beta Glucan contains no wheat ingredients, it is manufactured through machinery that also processes wheat-containing products and, therefore, is not labeled as “Gluten-Free”.